deongee/twitter_birdseed/README.md

 ###Using the sample shortcode

+This plugin comes with a shortcode to test how the Tweet.js-Mod works.

-Insert the following shortcode in the page content of WordPress.
+To try the shortcode, insert the following shortcode in the page content of WordPress.

 <pre><code>[birdseed]</code></pre>